mrahbari/clean-code-php/htmls/classes.md

 depends on your problem at hand, but this is a decent list of when inheritance makes more sense than composition:

-1. Your inheritance represents an "is-a" relationship and not a "has-a" relationship (Human->Animal vs. User->UserDetails).
+1. Your inheritance represents an "is-a" relationship and not a "has-a" relationship (Toyota->Car vs. Car->Engine).
-2. You can reuse code from the base classes (Humans can move like all animals).
+2. You can reuse code from the base classes.
 3. You want to make global changes to derived classes by changing a base class.

-   (Change the caloric expenditure of all animals when they move).
+**IS-A Relationship:**
+In object-oriented programming, the concept of IS-A is a totally based on Inheritance, which can be of two types Class Inheritance or Interface Inheritance.
+It is just like saying "A is a B type of thing".
+For example, Apple is a Fruit, Car is a Vehicle etc. Inheritance is uni-directional.
+For example, House is a Building.
+But Building is not a House.
+It is a key point to note that you can easily identify the IS-A relationship.
+Wherever you see an extends keyword or implements keyword in a class declaration, then this class is said to have IS-A relationship.

+**HAS-A Relationship:**
+Composition(HAS-A) simply mean the use of instance variables that are references to other objects.
+For example Maruti has Engine, or House has Bathroom.

 **Bad:**